 Cognitive-behavioural therapy focuses on changing your behaviour to see new evidence.
 A person will often have a session with a therapist who identifies where he can change his behaviour.
 He gets specific “missions” to do.
 By doing these missions, you will get new evidence, and these new experiences will change their limiting beliefs.
 The mind must believe what it experiences; as stated, new experiences come from doing new things.

 But the trick is to be consciously aware of this.
 Most people will not try out new things consciously, breaking their habits if they have not been reflecting on the benefits of doing so.
 An example of doing a mission is trying to talk to a stranger and see what happens.
 Another new behaviour can be to say no to a person.
 While trying out these new missions, a person often has some tools available.
-Another example is one may learn some psychological tools that will increase their chances of success with influencing other people.
+Another example is that one may learn psychological tools that will increase their chances of success by influencing others.

 Another example in C.B.T. is choosing to react differently.
 Instead of repeating the response in a similar situation, change your answer.
 If you used to get mad, try diplomacy.
 If you are used to pleasing other people, and that doesn’t work, try setting boundaries.
 The important thing is to look at what works.
 The world works in terms of patterns.
 Try recognizing the ways that are in play all around you.
-If you train your brain to watch for patterns in others, it will also be easier to see similar things in yourself.
+If you train your brain to watch for patterns in others, seeing similar things in yourself will also be more accessible.
 Learn more about patterns: https://abundance7.com/how-to-be-more-unpredictable/

 It’s your choice if you want to follow “rules” or to have freedom of choice.
 The thoughts you keep repeating for yourself are “the rules” you are following.
 You are trapped in your thinking and behavioural patterns.
 If the “just do it” concept works for you, keep experimenting to “just do things.”
 If it doesn’t work for you, you have probably hit resistance.
 This is an emotional charge around the topic.
 It’s tough to use your will to do something you resist.
 It’s like driving a car with the brakes on.
 In these cases, it’s essential to release emotional resistance.
 You can also dissolve the mental blocks with cognitive therapy.
 (C.T.)